tobyweston/radiate/README.md

 TeamCity build monitor.
 Run as a Windows **screensaver** or from the desktop.

 It will auto detect your TeamCity projects and aggregate the builds to an overall RED or GREEN.
 Job done.
+See an introduction video [here](http://www.youtube.com/watch?v=uy5eP-1Pg3M)

 ### Configuration